radiusxyz/docs/testnet/curie-testnet/testnet-guide.md

 ### Request **and Add Testnet Tokens**

-1. **Requesting Testnet Tokens**: To request testnet tokens, submit your Metamask wallet address using this [form](https://7r9olam1w6v.typeform.com/to/k3fkrwY6).
+1. **Requesting Testnet Tokens**: To request testnet tokens, submit your MetaMask wallet address using this [form](https://7r9olam1w6v.typeform.com/to/k3fkrwY6).
 We will send you a set of test tokens: CI and DIA.
 2.  **Adding CI and DIA Test Tokens to MetaMask:** On MetaMask, click `+ Import Tokens`.